YerongAI/Office-Tool-docs/docs/activate/README.md

 ### Uninstall all licenses

-The operation will removing all licenses, but without keys.
+The operation will removing all licenses, but except product keys.

 ## Key management